 We're not denying that on an average day, barley is a healthy food choice.
 It's high in fiber, vitamins, and minerals, and because it is an unrefined carbohydrate, it won't immediately translate into sugar in your body.
 However, if you have any kind of gluten sensitivity, barley can trigger an inflammatory response, especially when you are sick.
 Play it safe and wait to eat this wholesome grain until you are totally recovered.

-Don’t worry, not everything is off limits when you are sick.
-If you want to know what you should be eating, check out our list of 13 Foods to Eat When You’re Sick.
+Don't worry, not everything is off-limits when you're bedridden.
+If you want to know what you should be eating, we have a list of 13 Foods to Eat When You're Sick.

 More content from Healthy Eating

 - – This Type of Food Will Increase Your Mortality Risk, Even if You're Vegetarian

 - – 4 Best Foods to Eat for a Sore Throat, Says Dietitian

 - – 6 Sneaky Ingredients in Your Food That Lead to Weight Gain, Say Dietitians

 - – Surprising Side Effects of Eating Applesauce, Say Dietitians

 - – What Happens To Your Body When You're Hangry